ddnexus/pagy/README.md

 _The [IPS/Kb ratio](http://ddnexus.github.io/pagination-comparison/gems.html#efficiency-ratio) is calculated out of speed (IPS)
 and Memory (Kb): it shows how well each gem uses each Kb of memory it allocates/consumes._

+Notice: the above charts refers to the comparison of the basic `pagy v3.0.0` helper with `will_paginate v3.1.7` and `kaminari v1.1.1`.

+While it's not up-to-date, you can expect raughly similar results with the latest versions, maybe a bit less dramatic in performance due to the multiple features added to pagy since v3 (e.g. customizable and translated aria-labels).
+However, consider that the difference become A LOT bigger in favor of pagy if you use `*nav_js` helpers, `Pagy::Countless` or JSON and client side pagination that the other gems don't offer and are not part of the comparison.

 See the [Detailed Gems Comparison](http://ddnexus.github.io/pagination-comparison/gems.html) for full details.